Can Depression Cause Severe Fatigue

 In addition to the clinical treatment of depression, more attention is being paid in recent years to the role of exercise, nutrition, and stress management.
 A sound nutritious diet is said to improve overall brain health.
 Regular cardio exercise produces the feel good chemicals called endorphins, and stimulates dopamine, which improve mood and sleep quality.
 Managing stress through such activities as deep breathing techniques, yoga, mindfulness, and massage therapy can help reduce the stress hormones cortisol and adrenaline, helping one to achieve a more peaceful state of mind.

-The Treatment Specialist is an Online Resource of Mental Health Information
+Resource of Mental Health Information and Treatment Options